xgrg/xgrg.github.io/content/2018-02-05-collecting-roi-values.md

 	     return res

-`regions_values` takes a path to the label map defining the ROIS and a list of filepaths to the images to compute the stats from. `map_values` returns a single-row table with the computed values for one single map and is basically used by `regions_values` to iterate over images and compile the different rows into one single table, adding it a list of subject identifiers (if argument `subjects` is given) and naming the columns with `labels` (if given).
+`roistats_from_maps` takes a path to the label map defining the ROIS and a list of filepaths to the images to compute the stats from. `roistats_from_map` returns a list of values from one single map, while `roistats_from_maps` parallelizes it (using [joblib](https://pythonhosted.org/joblib/)) over images and compiles the returned rows into one single table, adding it a list of subject identifiers (if argument `subjects` is given) and naming the columns with `labels` (if given).

 By default, the mean is computed for every region but any other NumPy function can be passed as `func` argument.
-Last but not least, [joblib](https://pythonhosted.org/joblib/) is used to send multiple jobs simultaneously.
+Last but not least, is used for parallel processing.

 Example:
 ----------